probinso/ppaml-eval-tools/doc/getting-started.md

     % cd bindings/python
     % pip install --user .

+To test this

+    % cd examples/
+    % python simple.py

+If you get

+    ValueError: python: undefined symbol: ppaml_tracer_t_size

+Then please be sure to export your LD_LIBRARY_PATH and LIBRARY_PATH.

 We now have all of the prerequisite software installed for both the PPAML toolchain as well as the example solution to Challenge Problem 1.